Current Group Members

 Profiles: LinkedIn | ResearcherID | ResearchGate | GoogleScholar

 Qingxin Zhang was born in Qidong, Jiangsu province, China.
 He graduated with a BS in chemistry and a minor in chemical engineering from the Miami University (Oxford) in Ohio.
 During his time at Oxford, Qingxin had the opportunity to work on paper mechanics under the guidance of Dr. Douglas W. Coffin.
 The projects were to investigate different tensile, compression, and heat gear mesh tests and used the software BlueHill to model various paper strengths in order to find the hardest fiber range in the different paper categories.
 As of Fall 2020, Qingxin attended The State University of New York at Buffalo, SUNY and was pursuing his master’s degree under the guidance of Dr. Michel Dupuis and applied first principal software CP2K to model the photocatalytic material’s electrical structure information and look for the optimized structures.
-As of Fall 2022, Qingxin currently in his first year of his Ph.
-D and has worked on software eqe to date.
-His research ranges from developing methods for photochemistry, theory & computation.
-For the latter, his focus is on non-adiabatic molecular dynamics within the organic semiconductors.
+In the fall of 2022, Qingxin began his journey towards a PhD and has been working in TDDFT theoretical computing.
+His research ranges from photochemistry to the development of theoretical and computational methods.
+His research focuses on non-adiabatic molecular dynamics with applied systems, with a future focus on machine learning.

 Ms. Kosar Yasin